4Xplos1on/NBA-ML-Predictor/README.md

 - Fatigue context (back-to-backs, rest days)

 **The Result:**
-`69.0%` holdout accuracy — exceeding the Vegas baseline (~65–67%) by identifying inefficiencies in scheduling fatigue and shooting efficiency.
+`69.0%` holdout accuracy, exceeding the Vegas baseline (~65–67%) by identifying inefficiencies in scheduling fatigue and shooting efficiency.

 **Tech Stack:**
 - Python